paletinaveena/World-Bank-GDP-by-Country-and-Continent-2000-2025-/README.md

 ---

 ## Contributing
 Pull requests welcome.
-Please keep it dependency-light, preserve the USD (millions) convention, and document any taxonomy or methodology changes in the README.
+Please keep it dependency-light, preserve the USD (billions) convention, and document any taxonomy or methodology changes in the README.

 ---